The state machine, phase by phase

 After the wave

 Every receipt is a portable artifact.
-Hand it to your auditor; they can verify the hash chain and the HSM signature independently — no Nexune tooling required.
-The same primitives carry into reporting: signed PDF wave summaries and monthly usage statements, generated from the same ledger.
+Hand it to your auditor; they can verify it cryptographically, with no Nexune tooling required.
+The same primitives carry into reporting: signed wave summaries and monthly usage statements, generated from the same audit chain.